Eugen17/When-the-Wrong-Key-Lives-On-The-Key-Recovery-Procedure-in-Integral-Attacks/README.md

 Supplementary code to the paper "When the Wrong Key Lives On: The Key-Recovery Procedure in Integral Attacks" Link:https://eprint.iacr.org/2025/2011

-ARKST — alpha-Admissible Key-Difference Finder (README, short)
+ARKST - Affine Related-Key Subspace Trails
+A tool for finding alpha-admissible Key-Difference
 ==============================================================

 Contents